AIOS Command - Ticket Stream

 Sentiment in ticket language.
 The difference between "could you help with" and "this is the third time I have asked" is the difference between a satisfied customer and one who is about to write a public review.
 Tone analysis across tickets reveals the trajectory.

-Patterns From Real Ticket Data
+Real Shadow Notes From Your Ticket Data

 The Repeat Offender